 Marta is fluent in Hungarian and proficient in Spanish.
 She is admitted to practice in all courts of the state of California, in the U.S. Northern and Eastern District Courts of California, and in the U.S. Ninth Circuit Court of Appeals.

-When not in the office, Marta serves as Ex Officio (Immediate-Past President) Member of the Board of the Barristers of the Contra Costa County Bar Association, as Treasurer of the Labor and Employment Law Section Board, and as Member-at-Large of the Women's Section Board.
+When not in the office, Marta serves as Vice President and Treasurer of the Board of the Contra Costa County Bar Association (CCCBA) Employment Law Section and is a Delegate of the CCCBA to the Conference of California Bar Associations.
 She also volunteers on the Parent-Faculty Club of Clayton Valley Charter High School as Parliamentarian and Auditor and serves as a Judge at the UC Davis School of Law Annual Intraschool Negotiations Competition.
 An avid reader, Marta keeps herself fit by dancing and gardening.

 Publications: Urbanormativity, Spatial Privilege, and Judicial Blind Spots in Abortion Law, Berkeley Journal of Gender, Law, and Justice, Vol. 30 (with Lisa R. Pruitt, Winter 2015); Women in the Workforce, Contra Costa Lawyer (August 2013); CEDAW and Rural Development: Empowering Women with Law from the Top Down, Activism from the Bottom Up, University of Baltimore Law Review, Vol. 41 (with Lisa R. Pruitt, Winter 2012); You Infringed My Patent, Now Wait Until I Sue You: The Federal Circuit’s Decision in Avocent Huntsville Corp. v.
 Aten International Co., Journal of the Patent and Trademark Office Society, Vol. 92, No. 3 (2010).